 Men are taught to hide their tears, and to replace their sadness with anger.
 As a result, men may initially experience the strength of their anger before they begin to shed their tears.

-Conversely, women are the opposite.
+Conversely, women may be the opposite.
 They have been taught not to express their anger, so they use the strength of tears.

 The biggest problem with therapy is that it is shaped to be effective with women.
 That may be a by-product of women being more likely to seek help when coping with loss.
 Talking and expressing emotions are difficult for most men because it is not in their nature to seek help.